supplemental instruction (SI)

-Activities touch on a variety of learning styles and approaches (auditory, visual, written, independent, small group, large group, etc.) and emphasize effective strategies for studying course materials.
-For example, students may work in small groups to define terms or solve problems, play Jeopardy style games that cover course content, or brainstorm possible exam questions.
+Activities touch on a variety of learning styles and approaches (auditory, visual, written, independent, small group, etc.) and emphasize effective strategies for studying course materials.
+For example, students may work in small groups to define terms or solve problems, play Jeopardy-style games that cover course content, or brainstorm possible exam questions.
 SI Leaders focus the sessions on particularly difficult concepts or problems discussed in class, and all activities emphasize peer-to-peer interaction.
 The SI Leader does not lecture or reteach.

 What are the benefits of SI?

 Studies show that students who attend SI are more engaged in class sessions and earn higher overall course grades than those who do not attend.
-SI sessions also focus on developing effective study habits, so students gain skills that can help them in their long term academic careers.
+SI sessions also focus on developing effective study habits, so students gain skills that can help them throughout their academic careers.

-If a student would like to request that any branch of tutoring services provide an accommodation due to a disability, they should work directly with Disability Student Services (DSS) to complete the accommodation application paperwork.
-Information about this process is available on the DSS webpage.
-Once this step has been completed, tutoring services will work with DSS to determine a reasonable accommodation for the student.
+If a student would like to request that any branch of tutoring services provide an accommodation due to a disability, they should work directly with Disability Student Services (Student Accessibility Services) to complete the accommodation application paperwork.
+Information about this process is available on the Student Accessibility Services webpage.
+Once this step has been completed, tutoring services will work with Student Accessibility Services to determine a reasonable accommodation for the student.
 Accommodations are generally made on a quarter-by-quarter and class-by-class basis.
 This means that most arrangements pertain only to a specific class and quarter.

 Please note that tutoring services cannot work directly with students to make accommodations as we are not qualified to evaluate individual disabilities.
-To ensure that student requests are handled in a manner that is informed, consistent, and in compliance with the Americans with Disabilities Act (ADA), accommodation requests must come to us directly from the DSS office.
+To ensure that student requests are handled in a manner that is informed, consistent, and in compliance with the Americans with Disabilities Act (ADA), accommodation requests must come to us directly from the Student Accessibility Services office.

-To be considered for an SI leader positions, prospective applicants must meet the following requirements:
+To be considered for a SI leader positions, prospective applicants must meet the following requirements: